OrbisInvestments/azure-pipelines-custom-tasks/README.md

 A more efficient approach would be for the agent to share a single clone of the repository amongst all pipelines that use it.
 The **Dedupe Git Repositories Task** stubs this behaviour by running a *post job execution* script that deduplicates the pipeline's clone and repoints its sources directory at a shared clone of the same repository.

+### Prerequisites

+Clones of repositories are shared between pipelines by symlinking.
+This requires the account the Azure Pipelines Agent runs under to have administrator privileges on the local machine.

 ### Installation

 Head over to the latest Dedupe Git Repositories [release](https://github.com/OrbisInvestments/azure-pipelines-custom-tasks/releases/latest), then download and extract **DedupeGitRepos.zip** from the release’s assets.